Philippines shopping for arms to beef up maritime security

+U.S.'s Mattis says North Korea is acting recklessly and must be stopped

+LONDON, March 31 U.S. Defense Secretary Jim Mattis said North Korea is acting in a reckless manner and must be stopped.

-Clark Airfield, PHILIPPINES Philippine President Benigno Aquino has approved the purchase of 44 billion pesos ($932.74 million) worth of military equipment to help boost maritime security capability as tensions simmer in the South China Sea, a senior defence official said on Saturday.
+Clark Airfield PHILIPPINES Nov 28 Philippine President Benigno Aquino has approved the purchase of 44 billion pesos ($932.74 million) worth of military equipment to help boost maritime security capability as tensions simmer in the South China Sea, a senior defence official said on Saturday.

 Defence Undersecretary Fernando Manalo made the announcement after the government received the first two of a dozen new South Korean-made light fighter jets to enhance the country's air defence capabilities.